f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab2/lab2.rst

 #. login as f5student

 #.
-Choose Injection Flaws -> SQL Injection from the menu on the left then chose page 9 from the top.
+Choose Injection Flaws -> SQL Injection (intro) from the menu on the left then chose page 9 from the top.

 #.
-Adjust settings as seen and click 'get account info'.
-You should see a list of accounts that start with 'John'.
+Adjust settings as used in an earlier step and click 'get account info'.

 #.
-The attack should fail since you are enforcing metacharacters on your parameter.
+The attack should fail since you are enforcing meta characters on your parameter.
 In this case the ' character is not allowed.

 #.
-Review the logs
+Review the event logs.
+In this case the ' character is not allowed.

   |lab3-10|